Boston University Terriers men's basketball

-The Boston University Terriers men's basketball team is the basketball team that represents Boston University in Boston, Massachusetts, United States.
+The Boston University Terriers men's basketball team is the intercollegiate basketball team that represents Boston University in Boston, Massachusetts, United States.
 The school's team currently competes in the Patriot League.
+The Terriers have appeared seven times in the NCAA tournament, making their most recent appearance in 2011.

 Postseason results

 NCAA tournament results

 The Terriers have appeared in the NCAA tournament seven times.
 Their overall tournament record is 2–7.

 NIT results

 The Terriers have appeared in the National Invitation Tournament (NIT) six times.
 Their overall tournament record is 0–6.

 CBI results

 The Terriers have appeared in the College Basketball Invitational (CBI) two times.
 Their overall tournament record is 3–2.

 CIT results

 The Terriers have appeared in the CollegeInsider.com Postseason Tournament (CIT) two times.
 Their overall tournament record is 1–2.